Squire Patton Boggs: Squire Patton Boggs

-Squire Patton Boggs — drawing attention to the extensive lobbying Squire Patton Boggs has and continues to engage in on behalf of M.B.S. and other Saudi Aristocrats allegedly responsible, as well as countless other crimes against humanity.
+Squire Patton Boggs—drawing attention to the extensive lobbying Squire Patton Boggs has and continues to engage in on behalf of M.B.S. and other Saudi Aristocrats allegedly responsible, as well as countless other crimes against humanity.

+According to a 2025 study, Squire, Patton, Boggs was the most heavily used PR firm employed by authoritarian regimes over the period 1945-2022.